wdporter/i-am-that-vuepress/19-reality-lies-in-objectivity/readme.md

 **Q:**&ensp;I can see that my world is subjective.
 Does it make it also illusory?

 **M:**&ensp;It is illusory as long as it is subjective and to that extent only.
-Reälity lies in objectivity.
+Reality lies in objectivity.

 **Q:**&ensp;What does objectivity mean?
 You said the world is subjective and now you talk of objectivity.
 Is not everything subjective?